lemlac/mulem/docs/reference.md

 ] -- This matrix is also 2D.
 ```

-You can increase the number of dimensions by adding an aditional ` |` for each dimension.
+You can increase the number of dimensions by adding an additional ` |` for each dimension.
 The lengths of arrays in matching dimensions must be consistent.

 ```mu
 matrix4D: Int#2#2#2#2 = [